-- (a) It is the policy of Lubbock County to protect its unborn residents in the unincorporated area of our county from individuals and organizations that aid or abet the killing of unborn children, and to protect the unborn from those who seek to kill or otherwise harm them, to the maximum extent permissible under state and federal law.
-The prohibitions in this section and chapter shall apply extraterritorially to the maximum extent permitted by the Constitution of the United States and the Texas Constitution. - (b) Except as provided by Subsection (c), it shall be unlawful for any person to knowingly perform an elective abortion or knowingly engage in conduct that aids or abets an elective abortion if the abortion is performed on a resident of the unincorporated area of Lubbock County, regardless of the location of the abortion, regardless of the law in the jurisdiction where the abortion occurred, and regardless of whether the person knew or should have known that the abortion was performed or induced on a resident of the unincorporated area of Lubbock County. - (c) Notwithstanding any other law, subsection (b) does not prohibit: - (1) abortions performed or induced in response to a medical emergency, or any conduct that aids or abets or attempts to aid or abet such abortions; - (2) speech or conduct protected by the First Amendment of the United States Constitution, as made applicable to the states through the Supreme Court of the United States' interpretations of the Fourteenth Amendment of the United States Constitution, or by article 1, section 8 of the Texas Constitution; - (3) conduct that Lubbock County is forbidden to regulate under federal law or the Constitution of the United States; - (4) conduct taken by a pregnant woman who aborts or seeks to abort her unborn child; - (5) The provision of basic public services, including fire and police protection and utilities, by a governmental entity or a common carrier to an abortion provider, an abortion fund, or an affiliate of an abortion provider or abortion fund in the same manner as the entity provides those services to the general public; and - (6) conduct taken at the behest of federal agencies, contractors, or employees that are carrying out duties under federal law, if a prohibition on that conduct would violate the doctrines of preemption or intergovernmental immunity.
+- (a) It is the policy of Jack County to protect its unborn residents in the unincorporated area of our county from individuals and organizations that aid or abet the killing of unborn children, and to protect the unborn from those who seek to kill or otherwise harm them, to the maximum extent permissible under state and federal law.
+The prohibitions in this section and chapter shall apply extraterritorially to the maximum extent permitted by the Constitution of the United States and the Texas Constitution. - (b) Except as provided by Subsection (c), it shall be unlawful for any person to knowingly perform an elective abortion or knowingly engage in conduct that aids or abets an elective abortion if the abortion is performed on a resident of the unincorporated area of Jack County, regardless of the location of the abortion, regardless of the law in the jurisdiction where the abortion occurred, and regardless of whether the person knew or should have known that the abortion was performed or induced on a resident of the unincorporated area of Jack County. - (c) Notwithstanding any other law, subsection (b) does not prohibit: - (1) abortions performed or induced in response to a medical emergency, or any conduct that aids or abets or attempts to aid or abet such abortions; - (2) speech or conduct protected by the First Amendment of the United States Constitution, as made applicable to the states through the Supreme Court of the United States' interpretations of the Fourteenth Amendment of the United States Constitution, or by article 1, section 8 of the Texas Constitution; - (3) conduct that Jack County is forbidden to regulate under federal law or the Constitution of the United States; - (4) conduct taken by a pregnant woman who aborts or seeks to abort her unborn child; - (5) The provision of basic public services, including fire and police protection and utilities, by a governmental entity or a common carrier to an abortion provider, an abortion fund, or an affiliate of an abortion provider or abortion fund in the same manner as the entity provides those services to the general public; and - (6) conduct taken at the behest of federal agencies, contractors, or employees that are carrying out duties under federal law, if a prohibition on that conduct would violate the doctrines of preemption or intergovernmental immunity.

-(d) Notwithstanding any other law, the requirements of this section shall be enforced exclusively through the private civil actions described in Section 2G.
-No direct or indirect enforcement of this section may be taken or threatened by Lubbock County, or by any officer or employee of this county, by any means whatsoever, and no violation of this section may be used to justify or trigger the enforcement of any other law or any type of adverse consequence under any other law, except as provided in Section 2G.
+- (7) any speech or conduct of a pregnancy resource center that does not offer abortions or provide abortion referrals or abortion-doula services, which is made in the context of providing counseling to a pregnant woman who seeks their services. - (d) Notwithstanding any other law, the requirements of this section shall be enforced exclusively through the private civil actions described in Section 2G.
+No direct or indirect enforcement of this section may be taken or threatened by Jack County, or by any officer or employee of this county, by any means whatsoever, and no violation of this section may be used to justify or trigger the enforcement of any other law or any type of adverse consequence under any other law, except as provided in Section 2G.
 This section does not preclude or limit the enforcement of any other law or regulation against conduct that is independently prohibited by such other law or regulation, and that would remain prohibited by such other law or regulation in the absence of this section.

-C. ABORTION-INDUCING DRUGS PROHIBITED WITHIN THE UNINCORPORATED AREA OF LUBBOCK COUNTY, TEXAS
+C. ABORTION-INDUCING DRUGS PROHIBITED WITHIN THE UNINCORPORATED AREA OF JACK COUNTY, TEXAS